adazzle/react-data-grid/README.md

 }
 ```

-:+1: While optional, setting this prop is recommended for optimal performance as the returned value is used to set the `key` prop on the row elements.
+:bulb: While optional, setting this prop is recommended for optimal performance as the returned value is used to set the `key` prop on the row elements.

 ###### `onRowsChange?: Maybe<(rows: R[], data: RowsChangeData<R, SR>) => void>`